rdroro/diy-diagram-it-yourself/README.md

 diy-diagram-it-yourself
 =======================

 DIY - Diagram It Yourselft is a markdown language for describing easily the schemes in your code documentation to illustrate interaction, dependance, etc, on wiki pages or just to share diagrams with others people without specific software

+This tools is under development.
+Specific markdown language are not defined yet.
+Currently, we use JSON to describe diagram

 ## Philosophy